-3.3.3racy
+3.3.3 racy

 As for SHMEM, allowing deliberate race conditions simplifies the code somewhat.
-In this case pect lock collisions to be infrequent.
-This model we can simply remove the locks present in the do async implementation.
+In this case we can simply remove the locks present in the async implementation.
 We can also remove the critical sections around the global residual calculation - simply an OpenMP atomic subtraction is enough to ensure no deltas are 'lost'.
 Here we are again relying on hardware atomicity of reads and writes to individual data elements (double precision floats) to ensure that we always read valid data from a particular iteration on a per-element basis.